ajakaja/ajakaja.github.io/_posts/2020-08-10-complex-analysis.md

 $$f(z) = \ldots + f^{(-2)}(0) \frac{2! }{z^2}  - f^{(-1)}(0) \frac{1!}{z}  + f(0) + f^{(1)} z + f^{(2)}(0) \frac{z^2}{2!} + \ldots$$

-Suppose that for some reason the Cauchy forms of computing derivatives and 'inverse' derivatives are 'right' way to compute these values:
+Suppose that for some reason the Cauchy forms of computing derivatives and 'inverse' derivatives are the 'correct' way to compute these values:

 $$\begin{aligned}